Mains electricity

 The voltage and frequency of electric power differs between regions.
 In much of the world, a voltage (nominally) of 230 volts and frequency of 50 Hz is used.
 In North America, the most common combination is 120 V and a frequency of 60 Hz.
 Other combinations exist, for example, 230 V at 60 Hz.
 Travellers' portable appliances may be inoperative or damaged by foreign electrical supplies.
 Non-interchangeable plugs and sockets in different regions provide some protection from accidental use of appliances with incompatible voltage and frequency requirements.

 Terminology

-In the US, mains electric power is referred to by several names including "utility power", "household power", "household electricity", "house current", "powerline", "domestic power", "wall power", "line power", "AC power", "city power", "street power", and "120 (one twenty)".
+In the US, the electricity that a building receives is called an electrical service, and what comes out of a receptacle is referred to by its voltage, such as 120 or 240.
+Sometimes it might be referred to by its number of phases, such as Three Phase.

 In the UK, mains electric power is generally referred to as "the mains".
 More than half of power in Canada is hydroelectricity, and mains electricity is often referred to as "hydro" in some regions of the country.
-This is also reflected in names of current and historical electricity utilities such as Hydro-Québec, BC Hydro, Manitoba Hydro, and Hydro One (one of the entities resulting from the breakup of Ontario Hydro).
-Although there is an entity named Newfoundland and Labrador Hydro, that company is primarily a hydroelectricity generator, though it also directly serves customers in Labrador and some other parts of the province.
-The majority of customers on the island of Newfoundland deal with Newfoundland Power as their service provider, and thus electricity is more commonly called simply "power" in that province.
+This is also reflected in names of current and historical electricity utilities such as Hydro-Québec, BC Hydro, Manitoba Hydro, Hydro One (Ontario), and Newfoundland and Labrador Hydro.